gslack-app/sheet-api/docs/api.md

 This error schema is composed of four parts:

-- type -  A URI identifier that categorizes the error, always starts with `error`
+- type -  An URI identifier that categorizes the error, always starts with `error`
 - status - The HTTP response code
 - title - A brief, human-readable message about the error
 - detail - A human-readable explanation of the error detail (optional)